Decent battery life

 At its core, the Fitbit Versa 3 is a terrific all-around smartwatch.
 If you are looking for a way to track your overall health, see your notifications, listen to music, and perform rudimentary tasks without needing to touch your phone, the Versa 3 can do all that and more.

 However, the Versa 3 isn’t “the best” from Fitbit.
 Objectively, the Fitbit Sense is the best.
 In that mindset, you can look at the Fitbit Versa 3 in one of two ways.
 The first is fairly obvious: it’s a kneecapped version of the Fitbit Sense.
-It looks like the Sense but is missing some of the Sense’s biggest features, including the highly-publicized electrocardiogram (ECG) monitoring.
+It looks like the Sense but lacks some of the Sense’s biggest features, including the highly publicized electrocardiogram (ECG) monitoring.

 The better way to look at it is to see the Sense almost like a “Fitbit Versa 3 Ultra.”
 The Versa 3 has pretty much every feature a smartwatch buyer wants: accurate health tracking, sleep monitoring (including SpO2 tracking), built-in GPS with GLONASS, Google Assistant or Amazon Alexa support, battery life that lasts for multiple days, and more.
 For the average person, the Versa 3 has everything they need.